Final Stage of Testing

 }

-1. Test the site from firebase perspective using command firebase serve --only hosting.
+.
 Just being careful as two technologies are involved here.

 PS D:\BigData\08.
 HTML\Gatsby\lupin\bdv2> firebase serve --only hosting